altwalker/altwalker/docs/source/api.rst

 There are two Planners:

-    * :class:`OnlinePlanner`:

-        Uses GraphWalker online mode to generate the test path.
+* :class:`OnlinePlanner`: Uses GraphWalker online mode to generate the test path.

-        This method allows the test code to directly interact with GraphWalker and modify the model data.
-A dictionary with model data will be passed as a the first argument to any method/function form the test code by :class:`~altwalker.walker.Walker` class.
+  With this method, the test code can directly interact with GraphWalker and modify the model data.
+A dictionary containing the model data is passed as the first argument to any method or function from the test code by the :class:`~altwalker.walker.Walker`` class.

-    * :class:`OfflinePlanner`:

-        Uses a sequence of steps to generate the test path.
+* :class:`OfflinePlanner`: Uses a sequence of steps to generate the test path.

   The sequence of path can be generated using the :func:`~altwalker.graphwalker.offline` function.

 .. autoclass:: OnlinePlanner
     :members: